 All vegetables need consistent water to thrive.
 Create a schedule to help you water regularly but allow yourself the flexibility to adapt to changing weather conditions (hotter weather = water more often) and to your own observations.
 If you notice, for example, that the surface of the soil is still damp when you plan to water, you might wait a day or two before watering, making sure, however, that the plants do not dry out entirely or begin to wilt.

-A drip irrigation system or soaker hose is the best option for watering in my opinion, but if you decide to water by sprinkler or by hand be sure to water in the morning so the leaves have a chance to dry before evening.
+A drip irrigation system or soaker hose is the best option for watering garden beds, in my opinion.
+If you decide to water by sprinkler or by hand be sure to water in the morning so the leaves have a chance to dry before evening.
 Morning watering is best no matter what type of watering system you use because it is cooler so there will be less evaporation.
+POts may be watered by hand or with a drip system.
+A timer can be a lifesaver if you are often away from home!

 Speaking of nutrients, warm-season veggies have a short period of time in which to do a lot.
 They have to form strong root systems, lots of leaves, grow big and strong, produce flowers, then fruit, and then ripen the fruit all in our short PNW summers!
 The more essential nutrients they have the better.